Paint The Town Red VR Review

 Unfortunately, there are some things that undermine the whole experience.
 The framerate dips a lot during intense combat and since most of the combat is intense, the framerate is all over the place.
 There's also an obnoxious amount of camera shake whenever you punch or slash an enemy that makes the game borderline unplayable in long sessions.
 I really hope the devs include a toggle to turn that off completely.
 Another improvement that I would love to see is a simpler way to execute the special abilities as right now how you do it feels clunky.

 I had fun playing Paint The Town Red VR on my Quest 3 for a couple of hours going through the Scenarios trying out different modifiers, completing the Arena once and about 3 runs in Beneath.
 Having said that, I haven't returned to it since and honestly I don't think I will cause I saw everything that this game had to offer, plus I don't want to go through it with the inconsistent framerate and camera shake.
-Maybe, when I'm having a really difficult day IRL and I absolutely need to release some steam, I'll load PTTVR and bash the brains out of everyone.
+Maybe, when I'm having a really difficult day IRL and I absolutely need to release some steam, I'll load PTTRVR and bash the brains out of everyone.
 This is a hard game to recommend, but if there's a free trial on Meta Quest, give it a try and check it yourself.
 Thanks for reading!

 The game was reviewed on a Quest 3 using a review copy provided by the publisher.
 Paint The Town Red VR is available now on Meta Quest and PCVR.